lucaspena/agt-proof-of-stake/report.md

 As cryptocurrencies like bitcoin become more and more popular, energy efficiency is becoming a growing concern.
-Cryptotocurrencies generally utilize a "proof of work" scheme to deter denial of service and other attacks, while achieving concensus.
+Cryptotocurrencies generally utilize a "proof of work" scheme to deter denial of service and other attacks, while achieving consensus.
 A key aspect of proof of work schemes is that they must be expensive to compute, yet easy to verify.
 Most major cryptocurrency networks use CPU bound schemes that, for example, involve repeatedly calculating cryptographic hashes.
 While this scheme is effecitve in securing the network, it is extremely